 Fill the low carb cookie dough into a piping bag and pipe onto a baking sheet lined with parchment paper.

 Important!
-Don't pipe the butter spritz cookies too flat or they may become fragile.
+Don't pipe the cookies too flat or they may become fragile.
 Also, leave space between the cookies as they will spread a little.

 Bake for 10-12 minutes or until lightly browned on the ridges.